Founder + Director

 Patrick is a leader in reimagining adolescent education through the lens of purpose learning.
 In 2015-2016, Patrick was an education innovation fellow at Stanford's d.school striving to answer a specific question: How do we help high school students craft meaningful lives?
 A year later, Project Wayfinder was born.

 Patrick has spoken at more than 100 schools including Duke, Yale, and UCLA.
 He has been featured in Washington Post, Boston Globe, and NPR and written for Fast Company , Stanford Social Innovation Review, Edutopia, UC Berkeley’s Greater Good and the recently published book Purpose Rising.
-Patrick is an All-American high school lacrosse player, Fulbright Scholar, Brown University graduate, and lecturer at Stanford University.
-He is currently co-teaching a course called "Finding Your Purpose" at Stanford University.
+Patrick is an All-American high school lacrosse player, Fulbright Scholar, Brown University graduate, and has an annual lecturer appointment at Stanford.